 Each of the sites proposed for allocation in the Local Plan (and considered in the IDP) has its own specific circumstances, and previous infrastructure costs are therefore not a perfect indicator of what future infrastructure costs might be.
 However, in order to provide a frame of reference for considering the effect of infrastructure requirements on the viability of the sites identified in the Local Plan, indicative costs have been set out wherever possible.
-Many of these costs are set out as a range, recognising that costs are likely to change over time, and that further technical analysis and scheme design will refine final infrastructure costs in many cases.
+Some of these costs are set out as a range, recognising that costs are likely to change over time, and that further technical analysis and scheme design will refine final infrastructure costs in many cases.
 The final costs for any infrastructure items will be subject to further inputs from statutory providers (where relevant) and will be subject to refinement as and when detailed discussions take place as part of the development management process of determining future planning applications for each site.
-The costs will also be tested through separate viability assessment of the Local Plan to be undertaken by the Council.
+The costs for infrastructure that is to be delivered on site will also be tested through separate viability assessment of the Local Plan to be undertaken by the Council.